online-ml/river/README.md

 ## 👍 Contributing

 Feel free to contribute in any way you like, we're always open to new ideas and approaches.
-You may also take a look at the [issue tracker](https://github.com/creme-ml/creme/issues) and see if anything takes your fancy.
-Please check out the [CONTRIBUTING.md file](https://github.com/creme-ml/creme/blob/master/CONTRIBUTING.md) if you want to bring modifications to the code base.
-You can view the list of contributors [here](https://github.com/creme-ml/creme/graphs/contributors).
+You can also take a look at the [issue tracker](https://github.com/creme-ml/creme/issues) and the [icebox](https://github.com/creme-ml/creme/projects/2) to see if anything takes your fancy.
+Please check out the [contribution guidelines](https://github.com/creme-ml/creme/blob/master/CONTRIBUTING.md) if you want to bring modifications to the code base.
+You can view the list of people who have contributed [here](https://github.com/creme-ml/creme/graphs/contributors).

 ## 💬 Citation